German Bundesrat: Historically

 For the Federal Diet of 1815, the basic law (Bundesakte) established two different formations.
 In the Plenary, for the most important decisions, every state had at least one vote.
-The larger states Austria, Prussia, Bavaria, Saxony, Hannover and Württemberg had each four votes, and the lesser states three or two.
-Of the 39 states, 25 had only one vote.
+The larger states Austria, Prussia, Bavaria, Saxony, Hannover and Württemberg had four votes each; eight lesser states two or three, and the remaining 25 had only one vote.

-The North German Confederation was an entity different from the German Confederation.
-But it can also be regarded as the brain child of a long lasting reform debate within the German Confederation.
-The new Bundesrat even referred to the old diet in art.
-6, when it newly distributed the votes for the single states.
-Prussia with its original four votes received additionally the votes of the states it had annexed in 1866, i.e. Hanover, Hesse-Kassel, Holstein, Nassau and Frankfurt, adding up to 17 votes.
+The North German Confederation was a different entity from the German Confederation, but it can also be regarded as the brainchild of a long lasting reform debate within the German Confederation.
+The new Bundesrat even referred to the old diet in Article 6, when it redistributed the votes for each states.
+Prussia, originally with four votes, gained the votes of the states it had annexed in 1866, i.e. Hanover, Hesse-Kassel, Holstein, Nassau, and Frankfurt, totaling 17 votes.
 The total number of votes in 1867 was 43 votes.

 When the South German states joined in 1870/71, the revised federal constitutions allocated new votes for them.
-Bavaria had 6 votes, Württemberg 4, Baden 3 and (the whole of) Hesse-Darmstadt 3.
-The total number went up to 58 votes, and in 1911 with the three votes for Alsace-Lorraine to 61 votes.
+Bavaria had six votes, Württemberg four, Baden three, and (the whole of) Hesse-Darmstadt three.
+The total number went up to 58 votes, and in 1911, with three new votes for Alsace-Lorraine, to 61 votes.
 The Prussian votes remained 17.

-To put the Prussian votes in context: 80% of the North Germans lived in Prussia, and after 1871, Prussia made up two thirds of the German population and territory.
+To put the Prussian votes in context: 80% of North Germans lived in Prussia, and after 1871, Prussia made up two thirds of the German population and territory.
 Prussia was always underrepresented in the Bundesrat.

 Weimar Republic

 The Reichsrat, as a first, had no fixed numbers of votes for the member states.
 Instead, it introduced the principle that the number depended on the actual number of inhabitants.
-Originally, for every 1 million of inhabitants the state had one vote.
-In 1921, this was reduced to 700,000.
+Originally, states had one vote for every 1 million inhabitants.
+In 1921, this was reduced to 700,000 inhabitants per vote.

 No state was allowed to have more than 40 percent of the votes.
-This was regarded as a clausula antiborussica, counterbalancing the dominant position of Prussia which still provided roughly two thirds of the German population.
-Also since 1921, half of the Prussian votes were not cast by the Prussian state government but by the administrations of the Prussian provinces.
+This was regarded as a clausula antiborussica, counterbalancing the dominant position of Prussia, which still contained roughly two-thirds of the German population.
+Also, since 1921, half of the Prussian votes were not cast by the Prussian state government but by the administrations of the Prussian provinces.

-For example, of the 63 votes in 1919, Prussia had 25 votes, Bavaria seven and Saxony five.
-12 states had only 1 vote each.
+For example, of the 63 votes in 1919, Prussia had 25 votes, Bavaria seven, and Saxony five.
+12 states had only one vote each.